• START HERE

 For kids in the pre-writing stage, highlighters are fun and fantastic for tracing over adult handwriting.

 For the reasons mentioned above, I generally try to encourage my kids to use pencils rather than markers.
-Older kids also tend to outgrow markers; my 3 teenage nephews stopped using them during elementary school in favor of pencil and other mediums for drawing!
+Older kids also tend to outgrow markers; my 3 teenage nephews stopped using them during elementary school in favor of pencils and other mediums for drawing!

 Set of fun edger scissors with wooden revolving stand (lazy susan)!